 CeCe McDonald Released from Prison, Sparks Much-Needed Dialogue

-January 13, 2014 by Noël Gordon, HRC Foundation Coordinator
+January 13, 2014 by Noël Gordon, Foundation Project Manager

 CeCe McDonald – the black transgender woman sentenced to 41 months in prison after defending herself during a violent attack in June 2011 – was released today following months of activism and community organizing on her behalf.